javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 It works in simple steps:

 1. Put your app in a public GitHub repo
-2. Share the URL with others - they can run it directly with `javelit run <URL>`
-3. Or share the Java file and others can run it locally with `javelit run App.java`
+2. Open the <a href="https://railway.com/new/template/javelit-app?referralCode=NFgD4z" target="_blank">Railway one-click deploy Javelit template</a> and sign-in if prompted.
+3. Paste your GitHub project URL
+4. Click Deploy.

 That's it! 🚠 You now have a shareable app.

+_If you want to share the app with a user who will run it locally, they can simply run: `javelit run <Github URL>`._

 ## Get help